Do Space

-Do Space is a 501(c)(3) non-profit community center for technology, digital library, education, and small makerspace featuring 3D printing technology in Omaha, Nebraska.
+Do Space is a 501(c)(3) non-profit community technology center in Omaha, Nebraska, United States.
+The center's services include a digital library, an educational center, and small makerspace featuring 3D printing technology.
+The library opened in 2015.

 History

-Do Space opened in the fall of 2015.
+Do Space was announced in 2014 as Omaha's first digital library and would be located in a former Borders Bookstore in Central Omaha.
+The building underwent major renovations, in 2015 and officially opened that fall.
+The building was designed by HDR, Inc. and was remodeled by Kiewit Corporation.

+Do Space began partnerships with various organizations, including Metropolitan Community College and Omaha Public Library.
 Do Space is managed by the non-profit Community Information Trust, which itself is managed by local Omaha philanthropic organization, Heritage Services.

-It is located at the southwest corner of 72nd and Dodge Streets in what was a former Borders Books.
-The building, which was vacant, required retrofitting and modernization of the existing structure.
-The project, which dates back to 2014, has included $4.1 million for the purchase of the vacant building and $7 million to renovate and fill the space.
-The design of the building was done by HDR, Inc. Do Space partners with various organizations, including Metropolitan Community College and Omaha Public Library.
+In 2023, the building was demolished to make way for the construction of the Omaha Central Public Library.
+In preparation for the construction, Do Space temporarily moved to the Milton R. Abraham's Branch of the Omaha Public Library.
+Do Space will occupy the second floor of the library upon its completion in 2026.

 Services

 Patrons can use Apple, Windows, and Ubuntu computers that have office, CAD and graphics programs and can access Omaha Public Library databases while at Do Space.
 Do Space also has tablets and laptops for use, as well a 3D lab that has 3D printers, 3D scanners, and a laser cutter.
 There are large-format printers as well as break-out rooms with touch screen bulletin boards.

 Do Space provides its services free to the public, except for expendables like printing and 3D materials.
 There are dedicated spaces for small children, teens, as well as adults.
 There is a group specifically geared towards seniors that incorporates peer-style information-sharing.
 Metropolitan Community College holds classes on the second floor.
 Do Space provides a meeting space to nurture an innovation incubator and various community tech groups meet there.